Friedrich Nietzsche on the Philosophy of Right and the State (1909)

 • Kant — the enemy-behind-the-enemy; Kantian moral law as the shadow of the dead God.

-• Power and Morality — this theme page is where the book’s political-legal thesis belongs most directly.
-Until the English tree has a dedicated page for Machiavelli’s Il Principe, Kazantzakis’s exposition supplies part of the Realist political argument.
+• Power and Morality — the theme page where the book’s political-legal thesis belongs most directly.

 • Sartre — the contemporary on the other side of the Nietzschean inheritance.
 Sartre’s existentialist freedom and Kazantzakis’s Nietzschean Übermensch are cousins; the translator of the dissertation notes its “prophetic anticipation of twentieth-century existentialism and Heideggerian ontology.”